Is that Lanni Marchant holding a RUN TO BEER flag on the page header?

 Can I just walk to beer?

 Not really.
-We are a run crew and as such organize things so that we can all finish together.
+We are a running series and as such organize things so that we can all finish together.
 This means that everyone gets to enjoy their beer at the same time.
 Unfortunately, if you’re walking, we can’t keep everyone waiting for you or guarantee your beer.

 How do you pick your destinations?